 Now that we’ve discovered the data and reviewed each at-risk instance, the final step is to remediate all those red and yellow flags.

 Any data discovery software should offer remediation options for all kinds of different scenarios.
-You might only need to move the discovered data to a more secure location, but you might also need to fully liquidate that data and ensure it’s never accessible again.
+You may only need to move the discovered data to a more secure location, or you may need to fully liquidate that data and ensure it’s never accessible again.

 The way you choose to handle each instance can depend on several factors.
 For example, different countries are expected to uphold different compliances.
 Also, your company might advocate for specific data security procedures that other companies choose to overlook.
 Plainly stated, remediation is the step where you clean up any at-risk data, thus limiting the potential for data loss and breaches.

-Preventing data loss isn’t only meant to save you and your company that estimated $4 million dollars.
+Preventing data loss isn’t only meant to save you and your company from that estimated $4 million.
 Securely storing all client, employee, and user data and taking every precaution to safeguard it forever provides a level of safety that all people deserve.

 Be the kind of company that people can trust.
-Not only will it do wonders for your reputation, but you can go to sleep every night knowing you do everything in your power to protect your users and prevent data loss.
+Not only will it do wonders for your reputation and ensure your regulatory compliance, but you can go to sleep every night knowing you do everything in your power to protect your users and prevent data loss.
 Why?
 Because it’s simply the right thing to do.

 Prevent Data Loss Before It Even Starts with PII Tools Data Discovery Software!